 Detailed design work of the 162 Avenue S.W. connection to the SWCRR is currently underway, including ongoing coordination with utility groups and the Government of Alberta.
-We expect the design process to continue through the remainder of 2016 and into early 2017.
+We expect the design process to continue into early 2017.
 Construction on this project is planned to begin in spring 2017.
 We’ll continue updating the community and area as the project progresses.

 About the project